 A for-sale sign will not suffice.
 Nowadays, purchasing decisions start online.
-So, before hiring an agent, make sure they have excellent online marketing skills and the know-how to get your home the proper exposure.
+So, before hiring a digital marketing agency, make sure they’re reputable and have the know-how to get your home the proper exposure.

 Pictures, videos, and even virtual staging are an essential aspect of any listing.
 However, the description is how potential buyers find your listing.
 So, work with your agent to come up with a good description with the right keywords to help sell your home.
 In the description, try and capture what it feels like to live in your home.
 Also, touch on the neighborhood – schools, shopping, events, and general appeal.